 A place worth a visit not only for entertainment but also for views.
 If you are a nature lover, it is worth mentioning that it is also a perfect place to observe birds.
 Local pools and bushes attract a variety of species, mainly during migration.

 Barns Ness Lighthouse

 Lighthouse at Barns Ness is 115 years old and now deactivated.
 This seashore site is the best place in central Scotland to look for fossils in the limestone and shales.
-The promontory of Barns Ness has traditionally attracted migrant birds, which look to rest after their hazardous crossing of the North Sea.
+The promontory of Barns Ness has traditionally attracted migrant birds, which seem to rest after their hazardous crossing of the North Sea.

-The daily charge will be £2 and this allows entry of one motor vehicle (the ticket is then valid at any of the beach East Lothian car parks for the rest of that day).
+The daily charge is £2, and this allows you to enter with one motor vehicle (the ticket is then valid at any of the beach East Lothian car parks for the rest of that day).